AndyDHaines/bounty-board/README.md

-# bounty-board
+# Bounty Board

-Bounty board Kotlin learning project
+This is a project for learning Kotlin, based on the "Kotlin Programming - The Big Nerd Ranch Guide" book